arcus/education_modules/demystifying_sql/demystifying_sql.md

 We also discussed what SQL doesn't provide, like robust language and statistical processing and data visualization.
 SQL is a tool that ordinarily is used in concert with other tools, each one used in its area of greater strength.

 Finally, you learned about the structure of relational databases: data stored in tables, which are comprised of rows and columns.
-Columns may contain identifers that allow data from different tables to be related to one another, and that's why the word "relational" appears.
+Columns may contain identifiers that allow data from different tables to be related to one another, and that's why the word "relational" appears.

 ## Additional Resources